simplifisteve/FDA-Dashboards/README.md

-# Hello Framework
+# Re-Q Dashboard

 This is an [Observable Framework](https://observablehq.com/framework) project.
-To start the local preview server, run:
+To start a local preview server, open your Terminal and run:

 ```
 npm run dev